-What you may need to do to continue working and operating in the aviation industry after the UK leaves the EU on 29 March 2019.
+What you need to do to work and operate in the aviation industry after the UK leaves the EU.

 Requirements for aviation businesses operating in Europe after the UK leaves the EU

-In the event that the UK leaves the EU without a deal on 29 March 2019, aerospace businesses, airlines and aviation personnel may need new or changed certification, licences and documentation to undertake activities involving the design, production, maintenance and operation of aircraft between the UK and the EU and EEA.
+Aerospace businesses, airlines and aviation personnel may need new or changed certification, licences and documentation to design, produce, maintain and operate aircraft between the UK and the EU, EEA and Switzerland.

 Aviation personnel safety licences

-From 29 March 2019, if there is no EU exit deal, personnel working in the aviation industry may need to take action to ensure they continue to hold appropriate safety certificates.
+Personnel working in the aviation industry may need to take action to ensure they continue to hold appropriate safety certificates in a no-deal Brexit.
 This applies to the operation of aircraft registered in any EASA member state.
 Actions required would depend on individual circumstances.
 Each business and individual should consider the possible actions for:

 - commercial pilots (Part-FCL licence).